Mortgage Repayment Calculator

 How much deposit do I need for a home loan in Australia?

 Most Australian lenders require a minimum 20% deposit to avoid Lenders Mortgage Insurance (LMI).
-Some lenders accept deposits as low as 5–10% with LMI.
-First home buyers may also be eligible for government schemes that reduce the required deposit.
+Some lenders accept deposits as low as 5 to 10% with LMI.
+First home buyers may also be eligible for government schemes that reduce the required deposit, see our First Home Buyer Guide.